tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 ## WebRTC

-In WebRTC, secure channels are setup via DTLS and DTLS-SRTP {{!RFC5763}} keying for SRTP {{!RFC3711}} for the media channel and the Stream Control Transmission Protocol (SCTP) over DTLS {{!RFC8261}} for data channels.
+In WebRTC, secure channels are setup via DTLS and DTLS-SRTP {{!RFC5763}} keying for SRTP {{!RFC3711}} for  media channels and the Stream Control Transmission Protocol (SCTP) over DTLS {{!RFC8261}} for data channels.

 Secure channels may be vulnerable to decryption if an attacker gains access to the traditional asymmetric public keys used in the DTLS key exchange.
 If an attacker possesses copies of an entire set of encrypted media, including the DTLS setup, it could use CRQC to potentially decrypt the media by determining the private key.

 WebRTC media and data channels will have to support the Quantum-Ready usage profile discussed in {#confident}.

-The other challenge is that PQC KEMs often come with large public keys and PQC Signature schemes come with larges signatuers in comparision with tradtional algorithms (as discussed in Section 12 and 13 of {{?I-D.ietf-pquip-pqc-engineers}}).
+The other challenge is that PQC KEMs often come with large public keys and PQC Signature schemes come with large signatures in comparison with traditional algorithms (as discussed in Section 12 and 13 of {{?I-D.ietf-pquip-pqc-engineers}}).
 In many cases, UDP datagrams are restricted to sizes smaller than 1500 bytes.
 If IP fragmentation needs to be avoided, each DTLS handshake message must be fragmented over several DTLS records, with each record intended to fit within a single UDP datagram.
 This approach could potentially lead to increased time to complete the DTLS handshake and involve multiple round-trips in lossy networks.
 It may also extend the time required to set up secure WebRTC channels.
-One potential mitigation strategy is to prevent the duplication of key shares, as discussed in Section 4 of {{!I-D.ietf-tls-hybrid-design}}.
+One potential mitigation strategy to avoid the delay is to prevent the duplication of key shares, as discussed in Section 4 of {{!I-D.ietf-tls-hybrid-design}}.

 ## HTTP